cheetah198816/geographical-service/README.md

 1. **excel-batch-job** -

     1. This module processes and parses the excel file and writes to the database.
     2. It runs on port 9091.
     3. The main class to start the module is ExcelBatchJobApplication.java

 2. **geographical-microservice** -

-    1.This module reads the results from the database.
+    1. This module reads the results from the database.
 	2. It runs on port of 9090.
 	3. The main class to start the module is GeographicalApplication.java